-Introduction
+1. Introduction

-In 2005, Oviatt and McDougall suggested a definition of international entrepreneurship as "the discovery, enactment, evaluation, and exploitation of opportunities-across national borders-to create future goods and services" (Oviatt and McDougall 2005, p.
+In 2005, Oviatt and McDougall suggested a definition of international entrepreneurship as "the discovery, enactment, evaluation, and exploitation of opportunities - across national borders - to create future goods and services" (Oviatt and McDougall 2005, p.
 540).
-Recent research has shown that the focus on international entrepreneurship in terms of discovery, enactment, evaluation, and exploitation of opportunities has been central to create new understandings of the field (see for example Mainela et al. 2014, 2015; Muzychenko and Liesch 2015; Dimitratos et al. 2016; Hannibal et al. 2016).
+Recent research has shown that the focus on international entrepreneurship in terms of discovery, enactment, evaluation and exploitation of opportunities has been central to create new understandings of the field (see for example Mainela, Puhakka and Servais 2014, 2015; Muzychenko and Liesch 2015; Dimitratos et al. 2016, Hannibal et al. 2016).
 In such an opportunity-based view of entrepreneurial internationalisation, one particularly important aspect is the interaction between the international opportunity and the individual entrepreneur (Shane and Venkataraman 2000; Eckhardt and Shane 2003).
 However, the literature on international entrepreneurship and immigrant entrepreneurship has not focused much on this aspect.
-In this study, we contribute to an understanding of differences in the opportunity-entrepreneur interaction by combining insight on international opportunities from the entrepreneurship and international entrepreneurship literature on the one hand and insight on the individual entrepreneur from the immigrant entrepreneurship and a resources-based view of internationalisation on the other.
+In this study, we contribute to an understanding of differences in the opportunity-entrepreneurship and international entrepreneurship and a resources-based view of internationalisation on the other.

-Based on Oviatt and McDougall's definition and influenced by the general trends in the field of entrepreneurship, discovery and exploitation of opportunities have been a popular topic in the international entrepreneurship literature in recent years.
+Based on Oviatt and McDougall's definition and influenced by the general trends in the field of entrepreneurship, discovery and exploitation of opportunities has been a popular topic in the international entrepreneurship literature in recent years.
 However, international entrepreneurship theory focuses mainly on creation of new international ventures as a means of exploiting such opportunities, and not so often on the individual entrepreneur.
 Even if some studies are strongly individual-centred, see for example Andersson and Evers (2015) on dynamic managerial capabilities and Lehto (2015) on entrepreneurial selling, more research that set the entrepreneur as the focal actor in the international opportunity context is needed (Mainela et al. 2015).
 Our study contributes to the international entrepreneurship literature by focusing on differences in opportunity identification between the two types of international entrepreneurs: native and immigrant entrepreneurs.

 Furthermore, if we turn to the immigrant entrepreneurship literature, we can see that this literature proposes a variety of explanations for why and how individual immigrants engage in entrepreneurial activities.
-The important perspectives in this literature are as follows: middleman minority theory (Bonacich 1973), cultural thesis (Weber 1958; Light 1984), ethnic enclave perspective (Portes and Zhou 1992), blocked mobility view (Zhou 2004), social capital and utilisation of ethnic resources (Potocky-Tripodi 2004; Caulkins and Peters 2002; Light 2000; Portes and Zhou 1992), selective migration explanation (Sanders and Nee 1996; Vinogradov and Gabelko 2010) and mixed embeddedness perspective (Kloosterman et al. 1999; Kloosterman and Rath 2001).
+The important perspectives in this literature are as follows: middleman minority theory (Bonacich 1973), cultural thesis (Weber 1958; Light 1984), ethnic enclave perspective (Portes and Zhou 1992), blocked mobility view (Zhou 2004), social capital and utilisation of ethnic resources (Potocky-Tripodi 2004; Caulkins and Peters 2002; Light 2000; Portes and Zhou 1992), selective migration explanation (Sanders and Nee 1996; Vinogradov and Gabelko 2010), and mixed embeddedness perspective (Kloosterman et al. 1999; Kloosterman and Rath 2001).
 In addition, immigrants' transition from marginal abandoned market niches to more lucrative niches has been studied (Ram et al. 2003).
-While the perspectives from the immigrant entrepreneurship literature highlight many important aspects of the individual entrepreneur and his/her social context, few of them includes how these entrepreneurs may recognise international opportunities.
-Our study contributes to the immigrant entrepreneurship literature by bringing the opportunitybased view of entrepreneurship into the field and by demonstrating how international opportunity identification among immigrant entrepreneurs may be quite different from those performed by their native counterparts.
+While the perspectives from the immigrant entrepreneurship literature highlight many important aspects of the individual entrepreneur and his/her social context, few of them includes how these entrepreneurship literature by bringing the opportunity-based view of entrepreneurship into the field, and by demonstrating how international opportunity identification among immigrant entrepreneurs may be quite different from those performed by their native counterparts.